openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-frontend-dependencies.rst

   }

 We can set schedule of whole Renovate Bot or we can set independent schedules.
-We can also set the automerge rules to be satisfy.
+We can also set the automerge rules to be satisfied.
 Renovate allow us to set multiple package rules, for example, we can add a rule to auto update ``@edx`` namespaced minor and patch versions.

 Consequences